moby/moby/docs/sources/use/working_with_links_names.md

 New in version v0.6.5.

-You can now name your container by using the `-name` flag.
+You can now name your container by using the `--name` flag.
 If no name is provided, Docker will automatically generate a name.
 You can see this name using the `docker ps` command.

-    # format is "sudo docker run -name <container_name> <image_name> <command>"
+    # format is "sudo docker run --name <container_name> <image_name> <command>"
-    $ sudo docker run -name test ubuntu /bin/bash
+    $ sudo docker run --name test ubuntu /bin/bash

     # the flag "-a" Show all containers.
 Only running containers are shown by default.
     $ sudo docker ps -a